Saurabh240/INFO/learnings/marketing/linkedin.md

 The ask post
 This is Who I am -> This is What I do / What I am looking for -> The outcomes -> CTA I am linkedin expert and social media consultant -> I am offering 1-2-1 consultancy sessions this month -> You will get personalized help for your business online -> If you know anyone that might be interested please get in touch

+#### Create Standout Video content

+1. Post helpful tips
+2. Breakdown Video
+3. The intro video
+4. The reaction video
+5. A day in the life video

+#### The secret to Expand your network and generate lead

+4 Types of Engagement

+1. Like
+2. Commment
+3. Tag
+4. Share

+#### Linkedinfluencer

+Follow linkedinfluencer in your field
+Be Fast to comment on the post

+#### The Hitlist Networking Strategy

+Companies
+Individuals

+Target Companies (Find Employees from your target companies) ->
+Aim High (Go for the individuals one or two levels above your own position) ->
+Find Individuals (Search for the decision-makers and recruiters to your dream role)

+#### Master Linkedin Search

+Search by People

+1. Don't go straight for the top position people
+2. Use speech marks (" ") around the term
+3. Search without the search tool

+Who to Connect with

+1. Executive Recruiters in your niche
+2. Hiring Decision Makers at your target companies
+3. Other Employees at your target companies
+4. Business associates and vendors you have worked with
+5. Current and pas colleagues or clients
+6. Alumini
+7. Friends and Associates

+Before Sending the reuests
+View your target's profile
+Send a request when someone views your profile

+#### Avoid this Huge Networking mistakes

+Avoid too spamy sales messages
+Build relationship

+##### Linkedin for Lead Generation

+Business Strategy on Linkedin

+1. Generate Leads Consistently
+2. Be Repeatable and Not Time Consuming
+3. No Ad Spend Required
+4. No mass spamming

+Relationships to Revenue

+1. Identify the warm and hot leads
+2. Use the pain point to drive towards a sale

+Lead Conversion Template

+1. Discuss your lead's pain point (hey there , I noticed that your social media channels on instagram and facebook haven't been updated recently)
+2. Intensify that pain Point (Up to date social media content typically increases customer engagement and monthly revenue)
+3. Position yourself as the Solution (Managing social media content is something that my company helps with all the time)
+4. Provide social proof )(Some of my recent clients include spotify , I worked with them on the Secret Genius Campaign)
+5. Close with a CTA (Is that something you would be interested in ?)

+#### Become authority in your niche

+Join Linkedin groups
+Browse Group recommended by linkedin

+#### Streamline Your efforts with the ultimate linkedin workflow

+Passive Actions
+Proactive Actions

+#### Linkedin Fails What should be avouided

+1. Not including keywords in your headline
+2. Making your profile susceptible to Plagiarism
+3. Tarnishing your personal brand with typos
+4. Not revising your linkedin profile periodically